Did you Know? List of Interesting Facts about Homes and Houses of Indians

 - Fact 13 - Brush shelters are also known as wickiups or gowa were used as temporary shelters by semi-nomadic tribes in the southwestern United States such as the the Yuman tribes, the Pima and Papago, the Pueblo, the Navajo and Apache

 - Fact 14 - Brush shelters or wickiups were very small shelters made purely for shelter when sleeping.
 A brush shelter or wickiup is cone-shaped and made of a wooden frame covered with branches, leaves, and grass (brush)

 Picture of a Wickiup (Brush Shelter)

 - Fact 15 - Brush shelters, or wickiups, were most often used as a temporary house.
 The Apache tribe built brush shelters to enable them move very quickly and without having to take hides and wooden poles with them

-- Fact 17 - Earthen houses also called hogans, earth lodges and pit houses were the homes of tribes such as the Navajo, the Sioux, Pawnee and West Coast or Plateau Native Americans.
+- Fact 17 - Earthen houses also called hogans, earth lodges and pit houses were the homes of tribes such as the Navajo, the Sioux, Pawnee and West Coast or Plateau Indians.
 Earth lodges were semi-subterranean dwellings which were dug from the earth, with a wooden domed mound built over the top which was covered with earth or reeds.

 - Fact 18 - Longhouses were permanent houses and homes used by hunter farmers.
 These houses were built up to 200 feet long, 20 feet wide and 20 feet high.
 They often had 2 storeys - a raised platform created the top storey which was ideal for sleeping.